Consulting firm: Positive impacts

 As noted above, consulting firms in emerging economies do also have positive impacts.
 Positive impacts include: increases in employment, increase in entrepreneurial spirit and higher wages for employees.

 Impact of consulting firms in developed economies

+The impact of consulting firms varies greatly between sectors, countries, and use cases.
+Consulting firms typically market similar services and solutions across industries and client groups, which can lead to "one-size-fits-all" approaches whose suitability for particular clients can vary.
+In the public sector, scholarship has identified a globally growing reliance on consultants in the past decades, which can lead to problems such as dependencies on external consultants and reduced accountability, as public governance and service provision gets veiled behind business secrecy practices.
+Both management and tax consultancies have also been recurrently in the center of scandals involving the promotion of questionable business practices or defending clients with troubled track record, for example, in human rights or environmental responsibility issues.

 One study shows that there is a significant difference between efficiency between consulting firms in America (developed economy) and consulting firms in Asia Pacific regions (emerging economy).
 Efficiency scores of consulting firms in America were significantly higher than consulting firms in Asia Pacific regions.
 This is because firms in developed economies have better infrastructure, organisation and education, thus advice given by consulting firms is used efficiently.

+Examples of consulting firms

+Many consulting firms provide services across a range of industries.
+Notable firms include McKinsey & Company, Boston Consulting Group, Bain & Company, Kearney (consulting firm), Deloitte, KPMG, PwC, and Ernst & Young.